Dive into the AI Dilemma: a problem facing data analysts and businesses owners alike.

 Emotional Executive Decisions

-Speaking of collaborative analysis, this Gyro survey of over 720 business leaders highlights the dangerous nature of subjectivity in data science decisions.
+Speaking of collaborative analysis, According to Gyro survey of over 720 business leaders highlights the dangerous nature of subjectivity in data science decisions.

 To summarize, the report shows that as business decisions become more complex, the factors driving human judgment become less rational and analytically based.
 The more difficult the issue, the more emotional the deciding factors end up becoming.